Now-sync/hacs/ServerAPI.md

         Expect two responses:
             - "userJoined" - The user who joined, it this case yourself.
             - "videoChange" - Server will send video Url upon join
+            - "skipTo" - The video location to start playing at

     Signal Play into room
         - my_socket.emit("play");